 ICN2 brought together senior national policymakers from agriculture, health and other relevant ministries and agencies, with leaders of United Nations agencies, other intergovernmental organizations and civil society, including non-governmental organizations, researchers, the private sector and consumers.

 - review progress made since the 1992 ICN including country-level achievements in scaling up nutrition through direct nutrition interventions and nutrition-enhancing policies and programmes;

 - review relevant policies and institutions on agriculture, fisheries, health, trade, consumption and social protection to improve nutrition;

 - strengthen institutional policy coherence and coordination to improve nutrition, and mobilize resources needed to improve nutrition;

 - strengthen international, including inter-governmental cooperation, to enhance nutrition everywhere, especially in developing countries.

-- be global in perspective, but focus particularly on nutrition challenges in developing countries;
+- global in perspective, but focused particularly on nutrition challenges in developing countries;

-- address all forms of malnutrition, recognizing the nutrition transition and its consequences;
+- addressed all forms of malnutrition, recognizing the nutrition transition and its consequences;

-- seek to improve nutrition throughout the life cycle, focusing on the poorest and most vulnerable households, and on women, infants and young children in deprived, vulnerable and emergency contexts.
+- sought to improve nutrition throughout the life cycle, focusing on the poorest and most vulnerable households, and on women, infants and young children in deprived, vulnerable and emergency contexts.